The man behind the money, Colorado Springs Cash Hunt revealed

 "I feel like when you get older, you don't get that aspect of just getting to play games.
 Like as a kid," Whitten explained, "We don't say, grow out of that.
 We just don't get opportunities.
 So something that's fun with a game it's that aspect of you're kind of racing for something you're trying to piece clues together, and that there's money involved.
 I wanted to kind of bring something like that to the city in a fun way that adults can get out and have fun."

-He says the response has been incredible.
-Whitten has had an entire array of people reaching out each week.
+Whitten says the response has been incredible.
+He has had an entire array of people reaching out each week.

 "People are like, wow, I wasn't going to make it through in a week without getting, gas and diapers and stuff, and that $50 really made a difference," said Whitten.